-- Renews its call on all IPU member Parliaments, including on the Parliaments member of the Twelve Plus Geopolitical Group, as well as parliamentary assemblies and associations with IPU permanent observer status active in the region, to take concrete actions in support of the urgent resolution of this case; also counts on the assistance of all relevant regional and international organizations; - 8.
-Requests the Secretary General to convey this decision to the parliamentary authorities, the complainant and any third party likely to be in a position to supply relevant information, to pursue his efforts to organize the requested mission by a Committee delegation and future trial observation missions, as well as to ensure the timely translation and analysis of the court decisions provided to the Committee; - 9.
+- 8. Renews its call on all IPU Member Parliaments, including Member Parliaments of the Twelve Plus Geopolitical Group, and IPU permanent observers, parliamentary assemblies and associations active in the region, to take concrete actions in support of the urgent resolution of this case; and hopes to be able to rely on the assistance of all relevant regional and international organizations; - 8.
+Requests the Secretary General to convey this decision to the competent authorities, the complainant and any third party likely to be in a position to supply relevant information, to pursue his efforts to organize the requested mission by a Committee delegation and future trial observation missions, as well as to ensure the timely translation and analysis of the court decisions provided to the Committee; - 9.
 Requests the Committee to continue examining this case and to report back to it in due course.